We have information you must know before you buy the Diamante.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-Diamante means diamond in some language; whose language we're not sure.
-But it doesn't matter, because this graciously relaxing luxury car would be a gem in anybody's dictionary.
+The Mitsubishi Diamante is a rare gem, a comfortable, gracious sedan that delivers more than its price promises.
 With its sleek styling, roomy, first-class cabin and powerful V6 engine, the Diamante rivals luxury sedans costing thousands of dollars more.

 The Mitsubishi Diamante is not a tepid little people-hauler.
 Press the pedal down and this sedan rushes to life.
 Mitsubishi's strong V6 makes a pleasing growl during acceleration.
 And it provides more than enough thrust to make the drive home interesting.

-The Diamante's 24-valve V6 is bigger than most engines in the $30,000-sedan class, with a 3.5-liter displacement.
+The Diamante's 3.5-liter V6 is bigger than most engines in the $30,000 sedan class.
 Thanks to its large displacement, no variable valve-timing technology is needed to produce plenty of bottom-end torque.
-It delivers 205 horsepower at 5000 rpm, and a hefty 231 pound-feet of torque at 4000 rpm.
-This generous torque delivers vigorous throttle response, enough to propel the Diamante from 0 to 60 mph in just over 8 seconds.
-That makes the Diamante a quick sedan in this category.
+It delivers 205 horsepower at 5000 rpm, and a hefty 231 pounds-feet of torque at 4000 rpm.
+It's this generous torque that delivers such a vigorous throttle response, enough to propel the Diamante from 0 to 60 mph in just over 8 seconds.

-in a hurry on a rainy day, you will see the little dashboard traction-control monitor light up regularly.
-The traction control is not overly quick to engage, which is a good thing.
-You have to truly slip the Diamante's tires before the light comes on, telling you you've activated traction control.
-A minutely delayed engagement of the traction control is preferable to having it constantly applying brakes on slippery surfaces when it is not needed.
-Overly rapid engagement of traction control can be intrusive, unnecessarily impeding your forward momentum, while simultaneously wasting fuel and brake-pad material.
+The Diamante will easily spin its front wheels on wet pavement.
+When you're hurrying on a rainy day, you will see the little dashboard traction-control monitor light up regularly.
+But the traction control is not over-anxious to engage, which is a good thing; better to have a little wheel slip, than to have the computer constantly applying the brakes when they are not needed.
+Overly eager engagement of traction control can be intrusive, unnecessarily impeding your forward momentum, while simultaneously wasting fuel and brake pad material.
 Some of the most prestigious luxury cars err in this manner.
-A switch on the dash allows the driver to turn off the traction control system when, for example, using snow chains.
+A switch on the Diamante's dash allows the driver to turn off the traction control, when using snow chains, for example.

 Although designed in Japan and assembled in Australia, Diamante is one of the most definitively American luxury cars you can buy.
 Its engineering emphasis is on occupant comfort and convenience, coupled with freeway-friendly competence.
 This also means sumptuous luxury-car furnishings, conspicuously roomy proportions both in the passenger compartment and trunk, a vigorous powertrain, and luxury-car ride quality.
 This is a good car for bumpy Interstates and long commutes.